Banish Teacher Burnout:

 Course structure and timing:

 Banish Teacher Burnout is a eight-hour, online course based on research carried out by Dr Grant Bickerton, Dr Barbara Griffin, Dr Maureen Miner-Bridges and Professor Martin Dowson.
-It gives eight hours of NESA-accredited learning at the Proficient or Lead level according to which course is completed.
 The course content is the same but the Learning tasks are differentiated for Proficient and Lead levels.
 It should be completed over a period of four weeks.

 The course has three modules and involves Readings, Videos and Interactive Learning Tasks – discussions and reflection exercises that are an application of the learning to your own situation.
 All materials are included in the course.